Skip to content

 These will give experience of medical school style tutorials, ethics discussions and some practical sessions such as blood-taking on manikins and basic life support.

-– An online lecture evening “Speed through the Specialities”
+– An online lecture evening “Is medicine for me?”

 – Face-to-Face Work Experience Workshops: Get Ready for Medicine